 These crispy rice crepes filled with thickened milk, jaggery and nut mixture.

-Making the Patishapta is divided into two parts:
+The process is divided into two main parts:

 The traditional batter is made using flour, rice flour, semolina, and milk.

 The filling also known as ‘Kheer/Rabdi’, a mix of thickened milk mixture (almost pudding consistency).

 It’s mixed with a special date palm jaggery called ‘khejur gur’ which you usually get during winters, nuts and coconut mixture.

 Now, we do love the traditional recipe however, we don’t get to enjoy it that often as it takes slightly longer to make and become heavy, so you can’t eat 2-3 of them 😉 which you’d want too.

 Hence, I’ve been making this lighter version of Patishapta using more of rice flour (making it glutenfree) and mixing coconut milk instead of regular milk+jaggery.

 Also, I’ve replaced the ‘Kheer/Filling’ with light and fluffy coconut whipped cream (just whisk a can of chilled pure coconut milk), saffron, cardamom, and pistachio.